Musée des Beaux-Arts de Dole

+The Musée des Beaux-Arts et d'Archéologie de Dole is a museum in Dole, in the department of Jura, France.
+Founded in 1821, it has been housed since 1980 in the Pavillon des Officiers, an example of the military architecture of Franche-Comté from the 18th century.

 Collections

-The collections comprise three sections: archeology, ancient art and contemporary art.
+The collections comprise three sections: archaeology, ancient art and contemporary art.

-Archeology: It is a matter of the archeological discoveries in the area of Jura, from the Neolithic to the Merovingian era.
+Archaeology: Archeological discoveries in the area of Jura, from the Neolithic to the Merovingian era.